 You can find out more about buying extra pension in the Buying extra pension – terms and conditions.

-Note: Your employer has the discretion to award some extra pension, albeit this facility is very seldom used.
-If your employer has agreed to meet part of the cost of buying the extra pension, you must also enclose written agreement from your employer showing the amount of extra pension to be bought and the share of the cost that they will meet.
+*However, if the APC is to go ahead on a shared cost basis (i.e. the employer has agreed to meet part of the cost of buying the extra pension), this should be agreed with your employer and you should enclose written confirmation with your application.
+This should show the amount of extra pension to be bought and the share of the cost that the employer will meet.

 Any extra pension that you have paid for is linked to your LGPS benefits and quoted therein.
 The extra pension will be paid to you when you take your main LGPS pension.
 The extra pension is deemed payable from your Normal Pension Age.
 It will generally be reduced if you take your pension early or increased if you take it later.
 Different rules apply if you retire because of ill health.